A Community Investment in Youth Leadership Development

 President, Rochester Branch NAACP

-Why RISE for Youth is needed?
+GOAL of RISE for Youth Program